Skip to main content

 Undue payments under a void contract

-Payments or other performance made of a contract which is null under Dutch law, are considered to be unduly made.
+Payments or other performance made under a contract which is null under Dutch law are considered to be unduly made.
 Restitution of such performance can be claimed from the other party.

 A voidable contract is valid until annulment